-As you plan your move to Mexico, there will be many questions you'll ask youself that need to be answered.
+As you plan your move to Mexico, there will be many questions you'll ask yourself that need to be answered.
 This guide contains a list of key questions and answers people most frequently ask in relation to living in Mexico.

 Although the reasons that people make a conscious decision and choose to live in Mexico under their own steam are many, common themes include:

-- A better quality of life;
+- to enjoy a better quality of life;

 Living in Mexico is very different to living in the USA, Canada and Europe.